colinfoneill/Belly_Button_Biodiversity/README.md

 ![webpage preview](Images/hw02.png)

 ## How to Use
-Navigate to the root directory of the repository on your machine and open the index.html file with live server functionality in VSCode.
+Navigate to the root directory of the repository and open the index.html file with live server functionality in VSCode.